C.5.1

 Ultrasound is sound with frequency above the upper limit of normal human hearing, about 20 kHz.
 In medical Doppler ultrasound, a transducer sends ultrasound into the body and receives echoes from moving blood cells.

-The Doppler shift happens twice.
+There is a double Doppler shift.
 First, the moving blood cell acts as a moving observer of the transmitted ultrasound.
-After reflection, the same blood cell acts as a moving source sending sound back to the transducer.
+After reflection, the same moving blood cell acts as a moving source, sending sound back to the transducer.
 For blood speeds much smaller than the speed of sound in tissue, the fractional shift is approximately

 The medical value is that blood-flow speed can be estimated without inserting a probe into the vessel.
 This makes the method non-invasive and reduces risks such as infection or damage to the vessel.